rezafaizarahman/portfolio/src/works/colearn.md

 <div class="col-start-3 col-end-9">

-#### Ask(automated doubt solving)
+#### Ask (automated doubt solving)

 **Get step-by-step video solutions to your math problems instantly.**

-The Ask feature is designed to make it easier for students to learn from their difficulties.
-So that students can understand concepts deeper and quickly.
+The Ask feature is designed to help students learn from their mistakes, enabling them to gain a deeper understanding of concepts quickly.

-Students only need to take a photo of the question they don't understand.
-CoLearn will answer the questions automatically by providing video solutions.
-This feature is built using image recognition and natural language processing technology.
+Students can take a photo of any question they don't understand.
+CoLearn uses image recognition and natural language processing technology to automatically provide video solutions.

 <div class="col-start-2 col-end-10">
 {% figure 'ads-1', 'Screenshot CoLearn automated doubt solving', '' %}